(Updated 9 April, 2020)

 In both cases your information is transmitted under the SSL protocol.

-In addition, I have WordFence, a second security system specifically designed for WordPress sites.
+I use WordFence, a security system specifically designed for WordPress sites.
 This checks constantly for suspicious activity such as Password hacks, changing core files, and other such rogue behaviours.
 When any are discovered the IP addresses of those responsible are blocked.